shyambaral/shyambaral/README.md

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creator
 - 🥅 2022 Goals: Learn more about Programming
 - ⚡ Fun fact: I love to  play Football.